Portugal

 Pedro Barata

-Portugal D7 Visa: complete guide for Passive Income Visa
+Portugal D7 Visa: Complete Guide for Passive Income Visa

 Financially independent non-EU citizens looking to live in Europe have a compelling option in the Portugal D7 Visa — also known as the Passive Income Visa.
 This visa allows individuals with a stable income from abroad to apply for legal residency in Portugal, starting with a visa and leading to a residence permit.
 To qualify, applicants must show an annual income of at least €11,040, along with proof of accommodation and other supporting documents.
 Is this the right path for you?
 In this article, you'll learn how the D7 Visa works, what it takes to qualify, and why it’s become a popular choice for high-net-worth individuals and retirees.